aurelienrb/build-grpc/README.md

 ## Introduction

-[gRPC](http://www.grpc.io/) is a nice piece of software, but getting a working version of it can be a challenge.
-This project provides small scripts that manage all the little on various systems.
+[gRPC](http://www.grpc.io/) is a nice piece of software, but getting a working version of it can be a challenge!
+This project provides small scripts that manage all the little details on various systems.

-Once the build has completed, it will generate a compressed package:
+Once the build has completed, the script will generate a compressed package containnig the gRPC & protobuf tools that generate code, plus the headers and static libs required to compile the generated code.

 - The x86_64 packages were built via [Travis CI](https://travis-ci.org/) and automatically uploaded to GitHub.
 - The ARM packages were built on the targeted device and manually uploaded.